 Pictured: Adam Carter, J. Adkins, Jessica Carey (photo), Butch Taylor.

-My work involves the often-overlapping domains of technology and the arts.
-I create music for film/multi-media and for traditional and new venues.
-As a founding member of the creative production group The Misery Brothers, I help write and produce original content for a variety of purposes.
-I recently collaborated with film director and Misery Sister Melanie Mandl on a film project for The Autry Museum of the American West (Los Angeles) that premieres October, 2016.
+My work involves technology and the creative arts - I compose music for film and for traditional/new venues, and work in software and web development.
+As a founding member of the creative production group The Misery Brothers, I help write and produce original creative content for commercial and in-house projects.
+My personal creative projects often focus on literary subjects, particularly American and Asian Folklore/Literature.

-My work in web and software development began in Y2K when I helped create an award-winning official website for the Los Angeles Dodgers.
+My work as a developer began in Y2K when I helped create the award-winning official website for the Los Angeles Dodgers.
 Since then, I have developed projects for organizations including Oxford University Press, The American Medical Association, American Association of Pediatrics, Actress Halle Berry, The STAPLES Center, and the US Government.

 - J. Adkins, Ph.D.